mrVanDalo/module.krops/README.md

 # module-krops

-A repository to make make some jobs using krops nicer.
+A repository to make some jobs using krops nicer.

 ## keys

 ```nix
 krops.keys."foobar".path = /run/keys/foobar;
 ```
-Will create a service `key.foobar.service` which can be used to wait until the key-file `/run/keys/foobar` is present.
+Will create a service `key.foobar.service` which is not started until the key-file `/run/keys/foobar` is present.

-You can reference the serivename by `config.krops.keys."foobar".serviceName`.
+You can reference the serivcename by `config.krops.keys."foobar".serviceName`.

 ### Additinal parameters